MarsicoFL/mispitools/README.md

 ## Calculating DNA-based decision threshold and error rates
 NOTE: The methodology used in this section is explained in: https://doi.org/10.1016/j.fsigen.2021.102519

-$${\color{red}WARNING!:}$$	 At the moment we are solving some bugs between mispitools and forrel new version, 1.5.0.
+$${\color{red}WARNING!}$$	 At the moment we are solving some bugs between mispitools and forrel new version, 1.5.0.
 Therefore, to work with genetic simulations some step should be done previously:

 ``` r
 remove.packages(forrel) #This will remove the version 1.5.0 installed by default with mispitools